 Technology will always drive M&A deal activity.
 What is interesting, especially across the middle market, is the opportunity in tech’s intercept with other industries — and more frequently aimed at enhancing end-user experience.
-As we fold in implications from the COVID-19 pandemic, these trends will likely continue across industries with health leading the way.
+As we fold in implications from the COVID-19 pandemic, these trends will likely continue across industries, especially health and wellness.

 Across health care, technology has transformed the way patients and providers interact.
-With greater visibility into the care provided, patient expectations are increasing.
-The global spread of coronavirus, however, has prevented face-to-face interaction.
-Companies (especially new players) must invest in patient experience, such as telehealth applications that strengthen doctor-patient relationships, and AI tools that transform care to preventative and patient-centric models or precision medicine that drive outcomes and greater efficiency.
+With greater visibility into the care provided, patient expectations and demands for convenience are increasing.
+The global coronavirus outbreak, however, prevented face-to-face interaction for the better part of 2020 with virtual elements continuing as a permanent practice to some degree.
+Companies (especially new players) must continue to invest in patient experience, such as telehealth applications that strengthen doctor-patient relationships, and AI tools that transform care to preventative and patient-centric models or precision medicine that drive outcomes and greater efficiency.

-Heightened awareness around COVID-19 is also driving growth in the infection control space, as networks work to evolve operations and implement tools to prevent the spread of virus within facilities.
+Heightened awareness around COVID-19 served as a growth driver in the infection control space as well, with networks remaining focused on evolving operations and implementing tools to prevent the spread of virus within facilities.
 Prior to the pandemic, nearly 1.7 million people acquired healthcare associated infections in a U.S. hospital every year and risks of life-threatening infections are increasing, making infection control products more relevant than ever.

 Seal Shield, for example, has innovations that provide customers with an extensive solution for infection control management, providing washable and antimicrobial mice, keyboards, screen protectors, as well as mobile device management UV-C sanitizing products.
-In June 2020, Auctus Capital Partners announced its role as exclusive advisor, supporting Seal Shield in secured financing and a revolving line of credit.
-The transaction enables the company to pursue a growth strategy that keeps up with rapidly increasing demand for multiple products across an expanding customer base and solidifies its position as a market leader in a category that will double in size in the near future.
+Last year, Auctus Capital Partners announced its role as exclusive advisor, supporting Seal Shield in secured financing and a revolving line of credit.
+The transaction enabled the company to pursue a growth strategy that keeps up with rapidly increasing demand for multiple products across an expanding customer base and solidifies its position as a market leader in a category that will double in size in the near future.

-In the short term, looking at Q4 and into 2021, we will also continue to see larger pharmaceutical companies acquire small and mid cap biotechs to preserve their pipelines.
+In the short term, looking at the second half of 2021, we will also continue to see larger pharmaceutical companies acquire small and mid cap biotechs to preserve their pipelines.
 Newer therapeutics require years for development and cost millions to advance.
 As such, external deals will remain one of the most important innovation sources against a backdrop of declining R&D returns, greater pricing pressures and declining (or stagnant) sales of mature drugs.

-Post pandemic, there will likely be a resurgence in demand for elective medical procedures that will put a strain on existing resources.
+Through an accelerated recovery and post pandemic, there will likely be a resurgence in demand for elective medical procedures that will put a strain on existing resources.
 Some medical procedures, such as cosmetic and dermatological, will not be time-sensitive.
 Others, such as cardiology and radiative-oncology will be very time-sensitive.
-Medical resources for testing and elective procedures may be constrained for 12-18 months after the pandemic subsides and the healthcare environment adapts to a new normal.
+Medical resources for testing and elective procedures may be constrained for months in a post pandemic environment as the health care landscape continues to adapt.

 Auctus Capital Partners exists to help businesses identify opportunities and navigate their way through M&A transactions, capital raising scenarios and strategic advisory solutions that maximize value and achieve favorable outcomes.
 Contact Auctus to learn more about M&A and other advisory services it provides clients.
 Whether our client is public or private, selling a business unit or the entire company, we have a passion for what we do and dedicate senior bankers to every transaction from start to finish.